There are no products in your shopping cart.

 If you feel able, you and your nurse can agree a plan of action.
 It may include a word or signal that lets them know you need to stop the test immediately.
-It could be an agreement that you will insert the speculum yourself, to help you feel more comfortable or in control.

 If your distress or anxiety starts rising, some self-care techniques may help:

 Remember that if you feel unsafe, uncomfortable or distressed, it is your right to stop or pause the test at any time – whether you simply want a short time to collect yourself, or you would prefer to leave altogether.

 It is absolutely fine if you don't go through with your cervical screening on the first attempt.
 You can always try again on another day or with another nurse.
 Be patient and gentle with yourself, and remember that your nurse's main concern is your health and wellbeing.
 They are not there to judge, and should be respectful of your emotional need to move forwards at your own pace.

 Likewise, once you have had your cervical screening, give yourself the time and compassion you need to deal with any difficult feelings it may have brought up.

 A survivor of sexual violence

 Waiting for your results can be an anxious time.
 Try to remember that most of us will have a clear result.